Weighing scale: Testing and certification

 Government regulation generally requires periodic inspections by licensed technicians, using masses whose calibration is traceable to an approved laboratory.
 Scales intended for non-trade use, such as those used in bathrooms, doctor's offices, kitchens (portion control), and price estimation (but not official price determination) may be produced, but must by law be labelled "Not Legal for Trade" to ensure that they are not re-purposed in a way that jeopardizes commercial interest.
 In the United States, the document describing how scales must be designed, installed, and used for commercial purposes is NIST Handbook 44.
-Legal For Trade (LFT) certification usually approve the readability as repeatability/10 to ensure a maximum margin of error of 10%.
+Legal For Trade (LFT) certification usually approve the readability by testing repeatability of measurements to ensure a maximum margin of error of 10%.

 Because gravity varies by over 0.5% over the surface of the earth, the distinction between force due to gravity and mass is relevant for accurate calibration of scales for commercial purposes.
 Usually, the goal is to measure the mass of the sample rather than its force due to gravity at that particular location.

 Traditional mechanical balance-beam scales intrinsically measured mass.
 But ordinary electronic scales intrinsically measure the gravitational force between the sample and the earth, i.e. the weight of the sample, which varies with location.
 So such a scale has to be re-calibrated after installation, for that specific location, in order to obtain an accurate indication of mass.